cfonseka/conference-notes/nextgen_omics_presession_spatial_transcriptomics_notes.md

 **Dr. Peng Yin, HMS**

 _DNA paints_ - superres imaging similar to B. B. DNA painting.
-Difference between STORM/PALM is that blinking of fluorophores is not external, but autonomous No photobleaching
+Difference between STORM/PALM is that blinking of fluorophores is not externally driven, but autonomous No photobleaching
   Blinking behaviour is programmable, allows for 5 nm resolution and 10 color multiplexing
     With artificial grids, can achieve resolition of ~ 1 nm